-For employees and associated personnel of DOT Canada
+For employees and affiliated personnel of DOT Global:

-If you feel you have been harassed:
+If you feel you have been harassed in the workplace:

-- a) if you feel comfortable doing so, tell the person involved as soon as possible how you feel and ask that she/he stop the conduct you find offensive; - b) if you feel uncomfortable approaching the person, or if the harassment continues, bring the issue immediately to the attention of the Director, Human Resources.
+- a) If you feel comfortable doing so, tell the person involved as soon as possible how you feel and ask that she/he stop the conduct you find offensive; - b) If you feel uncomfortable approaching the person, or if the harassment continues, bring the issue immediately to the attention of the Senior HR Manager.

-For employees and associated personnel of DOT Affiliates and Branches, refer to your DOT office's Human Resources Manual.
+For employees and affiliated personnel of DOT Affiliates and Branches, refer to your DOT office's Human Resources Manual.